sdboyer/gogl/README.md

 These are the simplest of the enumerators; all others take a vertex as a start point (marked in orange) and work outwards from there.

-`EachAdjacentTo()` traverses "adjacent" vertices, which are defined as vertices adjoined together directly by a single edge.
+`EachAdjacentTo()` traverses "adjacent" vertices, which are defined as vertices that share an edge.
 Edge directionality, if any, is irrelevant.
 In our sample graph, calling `EachAdjacentTo("a")` will result in three calls to the injected step:

 ![EachAdjacentTo("a")](doc/av.dot.png)